letsconnectvpn/vpn-ca/README.md

 As part of these fixes they broke backwards compatibility in their 3.x releases, which made "in place" upgrades impossible without (manually) migrating to their new version(s).

+We also noticed problems with high volume VPN servers where sometimes the easy-rsa certificate database got corrupted because two threads where running simultaneously.

 This was a good moment to think about ditching easy-rsa and come up with something better.
 Using PHP's OpenSSL binding was out due to its complexity